 Kristenstad also had an association that helped its farmers finance the purchase of livestock.

-But farmers owned their land and home outright.
+But colonists owned their land and home outright.
 And participating in the cooperative marketing of goods and services and working at the colony’s industries were voluntary.

 The colony had its own form of money to use within the colony.
 U.S. money was acquired only through the sale of products in the outside world such as Granbury and Fort Worth.